NataliaJeszke/team-board/frontend/README.md

 A modern, production-grade Angular 21 application for team collaboration and task management, built with state management patterns.

+- **Frontend** - Task Board Application with Angular 21
+- **Backend** - Task Board Backend with NestJS
+( Both are creating monorepo.
+Backend is to download from: https://github.com/NataliaJeszke/team-board-backend )

 ## 📋 Table of Contents

 - [Project Overview](#-project-overview)